TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Cloud/Remove-B1Location.md

 ```

 ## DESCRIPTION
-This function is used to remove a Location from the BloxOne Cloud
+This function is used to remove a Location from the Infoblox Portal

 ## EXAMPLES